Skip to content

 • where only — exact-match filtering, no AI, no credits.

-• collection only — filter by collection name (shape-based matching), no AI, no credits.
+• collection only — filter by collection name, no AI, no credits.

 • prompt only — AI-powered semantic query over all objects.

-• where + promptwhere (and objectIds) narrow the data set first, then the AI queries within the constrained set.
+• where + promptwhere (and locations) narrow the data set first, then the AI queries within the constrained set.

 OptionDescription